 Hon’ble Supreme Court held that the creditor might claim the attachment of the property of the debtor to protect the mortgage money.

 The creditor will file no separate suit for attachment, and the creditor may seek attachment of the property in section 53.

 The burden of proof lies on the creditors to show that the transfer was made to defeat or delay the creditor.

-A makes a gift of house to B in January 1990.
-In February 1990, A sells the same house to C. Here, B and C are two claimants of same property.
+For example, A makes a gift of a house to B in January 1990.
+In February 1990, A sells the same house to C. Here, B and C are two claimants of the same property.

-The general rule is that first transferee has preference over the second.
-Under this sub-section it is provided that if first transfer is proved to be fraudulent, the subsequent transfer shall prevail over the previous one.
+The general rule is that the first transferee has preference over the second.
+Under this sub-section, it is provided that if the first transfer is proved to be fraudulent, the subsequent transfer shall prevail over the previous one.

 In other words, this sub-section protects the interest of a bona fide transferee for value from a gratuitous fraudulent transfer made earlier.